mdmvgithub/gesOVPN/README.md

 - Next form allows to setup your certification authority (CA).
 - Then you can generate `.ovpn` files for your first client.

-Be patient with DH params generation
+Be patient with DH params generation.

 ## Next use
 Simply run `gesOVPN.sh`.
 Now you can select an existing server or create one.
-Several servers can share the same CA, but clients can be selectively blocked for each server.
+Several servers can share the same CA, considering that clients can be selectively blocked for each server.